TummalaDivyaReddy/kafka_bigdata/README.md

 Each partition is stored on brokers (servers), and Kafka assigns a unique offset (number) to each message, which helps maintain message order and allows consumers to track their position within the data stream.
 Consumers in Kafka are lightweight, meaning many can run in parallel without performance issues.
 They also belong to consumer groups, so if one consumer in a group reads a record, others do not, ensuring workload balance.
 Kafka can be configured to store records for a set time (e.g., 24 hours), allowing it to automatically delete old records.
 It also uses replication to ensure fault tolerance: if a broker fails, a backup partition on another broker can take over, allowing the system to continue running smoothly.
 Each tool in the data streaming and messaging ecosystem addresses specific needs, with Apache Kafka standing out for its scalability, fault tolerance, and ability to handle high-throughput real-time data streams.
 In comparison, Amazon Kinesis, a fully managed service, is ideal for massive-scale event analytics but comes with higher costs.
 RabbitMQ suits smaller-scale projects requiring diverse messaging patterns, while ActiveMQ, a mature enterprise broker, lacks Kafka's performance for high-throughput use cases.
 IBM MQ excels in guaranteed message delivery and security, making it a preferred choice for critical industries like banking, but it is less focused on real-time streaming.
 Meanwhile, Amazon SQS offers a simple, cost-effective solution for lightweight tasks, though it does not support real-time data streaming like Kafka.

+## Messaging between producer and consumer using kafka.